 Outlook and conclusions

-Singapore is expected to maintain its position as a key dispute resolution hub, particularly with the signing of the Singapore Convention, and to solidify its position as an arbitral seat, with SIAC continuing to burgeon, with the support of other institutions such as the SCMA and SIArb, and the growing prominence of Singapore as a seat in ICC arbitrations.
+Singapore is expected to maintain its position as a key dispute resolution hub, particularly with the Singapore Convention having come into force, and to further solidify its position as an important and well-used arbitral seat, with the SIAC continuing to grow from strength to strength, other institutions such as the SCMA and SIArb continuing to grow and flourish, and the growing prominence of Singapore as a seat in ICC arbitrations.

 1 Margaret Joan Ling and Vivekananda Neelakantan are partners at Allen & Gledhill (Singapore).
-The authors wish to thank Dhivya Rajendra Naidu, an associate at the firm, for her considerable assistance in the preparation of this chapter.
+The authors wish to thank Bryan Wong, at the firm, for his considerable assistance in the preparation of this chapter.

 2 Report of 2018 Queen Mary University of London and White & Case International Arbitration Survey, p.
 9.